-In a survey done in Fall of 2018; it was reported that 60% of all light bulbs in homes in Stehekin were incandescent lamps.
+In a survey of Stehekin customers conducted in fall of 2018 it was reported that 60% of all light bulbs in homes in Stehekin were incandescent lamps.
 These bulbs use up to 90% more energy than an LED bulb.
-Over two trips, we have already replaced over 3,000 incandescent bulbs.
+Over two trips, the PUD has replaced over 3,000 incandescent bulbs with energy-efficient LEDs.
 As we continue to have access to more customers and more homes, it will be important to bring different styles and temperatures of LED lights.
 This is a very cost-effective way to save energy in homes in Stehekin.